Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Pure axial (spanwise) and azimuthal (streamwise) inhomogeneities

-To further quantify this we can quantify the roll amplitude by taking the temporally- and azimuthally averaged radial velocity, and computing the magnitude of the first Fourier mode in the axial direction at the mid-gap.
-In Figure \ref{fig:azv}(e,f) we show this amplitude normalized by the amplitude for the homogeneous case as a function of Reynolds number and pattern wavelength.
-We can see very clearly that for the three higher $Re_s$, the amplitude shows a large dip for $k_z=5.39$, while for all other cases the behaviour is monotonic, i.e. the roll amplitude increases as the pattern gets smaller.
+We can quantify this disruption using the roll amplitude.
+We calculate this taking the temporally- and azimuthally averaged radial velocity ($\langle u_r \rangle_{t,\theta}$), and computing the magnitude of the first Fourier mode in the axial direction at the mid-gap $\tilde{r}=0.5$.
+In Figure \ref{fig:azv}(e,f) we show this amplitude $A$ normalized by the amplitude for the homogeneous case ($A_0$) as a function of Reynolds number and pattern frequency for both azimuthal and axial patterns.
+For the latter, we can see very clearly that for the three higher $Re_s$, the amplitude shows a large dip for $f_z=0.86$.
+For the low-$Re$ case in the steady Taylor vortex regime there are no Reynolds stresses, as well as for all cases with azimuthal variations where there is no axial/spanwise imbalance, the behaviour of $A/A_0$ is monotonic, i.e. the roll amplitude increases as the pattern gets smaller.

-It becomes clear that the pattern wavenumber $k_z=5.39$ modifies the rolls and hence affects the torque in a way that goes beyond what is going on in the boundary layers.
-To corroborate this, we now show the averaged effective slip length $\ell$ and effective slip velocity $U_s$ for the streamwise variations as a function of Reynolds number and wavenumber in Figure \ref{fig:slips}.
-These quantities are defined by calculating the temporally, axially and azimuthally averaged azimuthal velocity and azimuthal velocity gradient at the inner cylinder.

-Indeed, no apparent change is observed at $k_z=5.39$ for the effective slip properties.
-All the curves behave monotonically, with the effective slip length, and the effective slip velocity decreasing with increasing wavenumber (decreasing pattern size).
-This fact highlights the crucial difference between Taylor-Couette and the other shear flows previously studied: the disruption coming from the boundary is able to interact with large-scale components to multiply its effects.